swarnimcodes/py-csharp-sp-extracter/README.md

 - User is asked to provide either a file or a folder containing C# Files
 - All nested C# files or the single file provided is checked.
 - All comments are ignored.
 - Then methods for SP and Tables/Inline queries are checked for.
+These methods are hardcoded in my code, unfortunately.
 - If found then entry is added to the SP column or the Table column
 - Some queries are long and have multiple tables mentioned in them.
 To tackle this issue, all the table names are extracted using regex pattern matching